rosano/journal/content/posts/01hxff2fh4fg1nn4jq054f09zf.md

 country: Germany
 categories: ["thought"]
 ---
-"No need to own my data when it's okay to lose things."
+> No need to own my data when it's okay to lose things.